Unknown-2829/telegram-event-logger/README.md

 pyinstaller --onefile --noconsole final_payload.py
 ```

-now do in *dist* folder you get your .exe  file ,now use it
+now go in *dist* folder you get your .exe  file ,now use it

-(WARNING⚠️:EDUCATIONAL PURPOSES ONLY
+(WARNING⚠️:EDUCATIONAL PURPOSES ONLY)

-AND NOTE I AM NOT RESPONSIBLE FOR ANY KIND OF USES)
+(NOTE I AM NOT RESPONSIBLE FOR ANY KIND OF USES)